 BENEFITS OF DENTAL IMPLANTS

 Dental implants are designed to mimic natural tooth roots as closely as possible.
 Not only does this allow for the most natural-looking aesthetic, but a tooth that functions almost identically to the real thing.
 Chewing your favorite foods, regardless of how much you may have struggled before, will feel as seamless and simple as it did before your tooth was even lost.
-This is largely because of the integration process dental implants go through once they are placed inside your jaw bone.
+This is large because of the integration process dental implants go through once they are placed inside your jaw bone.

 Once the implants have adhered to your bone and gum tissue, they should last at least 25 years and can easily last a lifetime when properly cared for.
 When you practice daily oral care and avoid all tobacco products, you can expect them to have a success rate as high as 98 percent, even after a 10-year period.
 This proves them to be incredibly reliable in the long-term when compared to other tooth replacement options.